-- A67.
-Each Auditing Standard contains one or more objectives which provide a link between the requirements and the overall objectives of the auditor.
-The objectives in individual Auditing Standards serve to focus the auditor on the desired outcome of the Auditing Standard, while being specific enough to assist the auditor in: - Understanding what needs to be accomplished and, where necessary, the appropriate means of doing so; and - Deciding whether more needs to be done to achieve them in the particular circumstances of the audit. - A68.
-Objectives are to be understood in the context of the overall objectives of the auditor stated in paragraph 11 of this Auditing Standards.
-As with the overall objectives of the auditor, the ability to achieve an individual objective is equally subject to the inherent limitations of an audit.
+- Each Auditing Standard contains one or more objectives which A67. provide a link between the requirements and the overall objectives of the auditor.
+The objectives in individual Auditing Standards serve to focus the auditor on the desired outcome of the Auditing Standard, while being specific enough to assist the auditor in: - Understanding what needs to be accomplished and, where necessary, the appropriate means of doing so; and - Deciding whether more needs to be done to achieve them in the particular circumstances of the audit.